City of Madison seeks applicants for 7th District alderman

 Support Local Journalism

-Applications should be emailed to ccec@cityofmadison.com before 4:30 p.m. on Wednesday, Oct.
-21, and should include the applicants name; address; home and work telephone numbers; email address; a resume that includes education, work, neighborhood and civic experience; a statement on why the applicant wishes to be the District 7 alderman; a statement on what the applicant wishes to accomplish and whether the applicant plans to run for District 7 alderman in the spring 2021 election.
+Applications should be emailed to ccec@cityofmadison.com before the Oct.
+21 deadline, and should include the applicant's name; address; home and work telephone numbers; email address; a resume that includes education, work, neighborhood and civic experience; a statement on why the applicant wishes to be the District 7 alderman; a statement on what the applicant wishes to accomplish and whether the applicant plans to run for District 7 alderman in the spring 2021 election.